silx-kit/jupyterlab-h5web/README.md

 ![Github Actions Status](https://github.com/loichuder/jupyterlab-h5web/workflows/Build/badge.svg)

-A JupyterLab extension to view HDF5 file contents.
+A JupyterLab extension to explore and visualize HDF5 file contents.
+Based on [h5web](https://github.com/silx-kit/h5web).

+**WARNING: This extension is still in active development.
+Please report any encountered issue.**

 This extension is composed of a Python package named `jupyterlab_h5web` for the server extension and a NPM package named `jupyterlab-h5web`